apiaryio/api-blueprint/Tutorial.md

     ### Delete a Gist [DELETE]
     + Response 204

-In the case of the "Delete a Gist" action our response bears status code "204" indicating the server has successfully fulfilled the request and that there is no additional content to send in the response payload body.
-There is no additional payload specified for this response.
+In the case of the "Delete a Gist" action our response bears status code "204" indicating the server has successfully fulfilled the request and that there is no additional content to be send in the response payload body.

 ## Collection Resource
-Let's define a collection for our Gist Resources:
+With single the Gist Resource in place let's define the collection of our Gist Resources:

     ## Gists Collection [/gists{?since}]
     Collection of all Gists.